TheRealFREDP3D/CTF-Mix/README.md

 ### Quick Start

 1. **Setup Environment**:
-   - Copy the script from `CTF Environment Setup Script + Aliases/Setup Script.md` to a file named `setup.sh`.
+   - Copy the script from `ctf-setup-aliases/Setup Script.md` to a file named `setup.sh`.
    - Make it executable: `chmod +x setup.sh`
    - Run it as root: `sudo ./setup.sh`